soulwhisper/homelab-ops/.archived/README.md

 > kubernetes:storage

 - apps:openebs
-- apps:rook-ceph(fs)
 - apps:volsync(nfs)

 ## Reasons

-- database: prefer native volume management instead of stateful set;
+> infrastructure

+- minio is deprecated, use ceph-buckets instead;

+> database

+- prefer cnpg than cpgo;
+- emqx is deprecated, like home-assistant;

+> monitoring

+- apprise API too old to use;
-- media: arrs is not my goal;
+- external healthchecks like `cronitor/uptime` is not needed;

-- monitoring: victroia-stack perform more and cost less, same to fluent-bit;
-- security: reduce complexity;
-- selfhosted: using aqara stack instead of home-assistant; hence [local-voice-assistant](https://www.home-assistant.io/voice_control/voice_remote_local_assistant/) is not planned;
+> networking

+- cilium gateway-api support better than envoy-gateway;
+- envoy-gateway-api too big for bootstrap;

+> security

+- internal network dont need extra auth;

+> storage

-- storage: migrated to rook-ceph for better support and stability;
+- rook-ceph has better support than openebs-replicated;
+- snapshots to nfs is not planned;